winstonwoo/bluefocus/readme.txt

 7. For the B+ linux3.12.22+ the oxmplayer pid isn't followed the program pid. for all pid should be find and kill the oxmplayer pid correctly. others remain.

+8. Add the gpio_get_value in IRQ function to confirm the gpio trigger source for debounce